evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

    developer something is being retrieved.

-So while #1 doesn't really apply here (there's no technical advantages, because it's not defined/standard yet), but #2 makes sense.
+So while #1 doesn't really apply here (there's no technical advantages, because it's undefined behavior), but #2 makes sense.

 So if we decided to use `GET` for our complex search, what can we do?
 Body is obviously not allowed; our only options are headers and the URL.